vzahradnik/vzahradnik-publishing/social-media/2025-11-24/field_note_own_your_ip_2025_11_24_2359.md

 The good news?
 Through the **EUIPO SME Fund**, small and medium businesses can receive **up to 75% reimbursement**.
 Applying for the voucher costs nothing except time — and only after approval do you submit the actual trademark filing.

+> Note: The 2025 EUIPO SME Fund is now exhausted.
+If you plan to apply, keep an eye on the next funding cycle — these vouchers disappear fast.

 For me, the full process took:
 - ~7 hours of focused work,
 - **€1500 upfront**,